 A birthday is a time to celebrate birth itself.
 It is an expression of thanks to God for being born and still being alive.
 It is also an occasion to rethink your life.
 It is a great time to reflect on your past, evaluate your present, and make plans for your future.
 It is a time when your past intersects with your present and future.

-Your birthday is a transition from what was to what is to be.— Margaret Minnicks
+Your birthday is a transition from what was to what is to be.

 3. It's a Chance for a Refresher

 A birthday is not only a time to think about your birth but also a time to think about your rebirth.
 To recall your birth is to call in a new beginning.
-No matter how things went yesterday or last year, you always have the capacity to try again.
-Your birthday is a refresher—a chance for regeneration—not just materially, but spiritually.
+No matter how things went yesterday or last year, you can always try again.
+Your birthday is a refresher—a chance for regeneration—not just materially but spiritually.